 The Last Word.
 Peter Mayle’s My Twenty-Five Years in Provence, Reflections on Then and Now

 British aristocrats started heading to the French Riviera in the middle of the 18th century, but it took a particularly harsh winter in 1820 and crop failures to drive the less fortunate citizens south.
-It was that combination of events which led to the construction of the Promenade des Anglais (read more in Margo Lestz’s post here).
+That combination of events led to the construction of the Promenade des Anglais (read more in Margo Lestz’s post here).
 No one can argue with the attraction of sunshine and Mediterranean breezes in the heart of an English winter (or summer).
-Peter Mayle and his wife, Jennie, arrived like many before them to the Côte d’Azur expecting blistering hot sun and maybe even a bit of a tan for their return to the United Kingdom.
+Peter Mayle and his wife, Jennie, arrived like many before them to the Côte d’Azur expecting blistering hot sun and maybe even a tan for their return to the United Kingdom.
 Instead, rain marked their holiday – the Noah’s Ark kind.

 His last book was published in June, My Twenty-Five Years in Provence, Reflections on Then and Now, posthumously, as Peter Mayle passed away in January 2018.
-In 21 chapters, Mayle covers the story of the couple’s introduction, thanks to the inclement coastal weather, to the Luberon Valley.
+In 21 chapters, Mayle covers the story of the couple’s introduction to the Luberon Valley, thanks to the inclement coastal weather.
 At that time, the Luberon’s perched villages remained relatively undiscovered by outsiders, almost frozen in time.
 Mayle’s humour reaches through the book’s 179 pages as he reflects on their house purchase in Provence, house sale in the UK and a rather hasty decision to move to France.

 Expat living is not for the faint of heart.
-The “it’s not like home” list includes different cultural norms, driving rules, state governance, and in the case of France the spoken word.
-The Mayles’ desire to learn the language as described in “Learning French, Inch by Inch” and understand cultural nuances helped them to settle into life in Provence.
+The “it’s not like home” list includes different cultural norms, driving rules, state governance, and in the case of France, the spoken word.
+The Mayles’ desire to learn the language described in “Learning French, Inch by Inch” and understand cultural nuances helped them settle into life in Provence.

-The book is not a chronological tale of the last quarter-century of their lives, but rather a series of vignettes about what it is like to live in the region.
-Mayle dives into his views about some of the longstanding traditions such as boules and pastis.
+The book is not a chronological tale of the last quarter-century of their lives but rather a series of vignettes about what it is like to live in the region.
+Mayle dives into his views about some longstanding traditions, such as boules and pastis.
 He discusses seasonal changes and “The Pulse of the Village.”
 The book is not a comparison of Then vs Now.
 Instead, Mayle muses that despite some significant changes in the region, with the influx of second home owners and associated upscale demands, some things never change – lunch remains a serious affair.

 Like all the other Peter Mayle books, My Twenty-Five Years in Provence, Reflections on Then and Now is easy to read.
-In this case, it was a book that I did not want to end as I knew that in fact, these were his last written words.
+In this case, it was a book I did not want to end as I knew that these were his last written words.
 Mayle will be missed.